There’s an easy way to lower your monthly mortgage payment, refinance your loan.

 Rate Search: Check Current Refinance Rates

 1. Re-Amortize Your Mortgage

 Re-amortizing or recasting is a great way to lower your monthly payment without refinancing.
 This process involves extending your mortgage term.

 You will end up paying more interest over the life of the loan.
-But, your monthly payment will be lower which can really help those who a struggling financially.
+But, your monthly payment will be lower, which can really help those who are struggling financially.

-In the future if you get to a point where you can afford a higher payment you can simply pay a little extra each month, or make bi-weekly payments and pay off your mortgage early.
+In the future, if you get to a point where you can afford a higher payment, you can pay a little extra each month or make bi-weekly payments and pay off your mortgage early.

 2. Have your Mortgage Company Re-Calculate your Escrow Payment

-The amount you pay towards your escrow account which go towards your homeowners insurance and property taxes is often recalculated year to year.
+The amount you pay towards your escrow account, which goes towards your homeowner’s insurance and property taxes, is often recalculated year to year.